gweep/AB2TS_NixieClock/README.md

 NOTE: I do not have access to all operating systems and machine types.
 Given the complexities of writing a single app for multiple operating systems, I cannot guarantee that every item of text or button in the app is displayed optimally.
 This application has been tested on the following computers.

-Recent 64 bit Apple Intel and Apple Silicon (ARM) computers.
+Recent 64 bit Apple Intel and Apple Silicon (ARM) computers; MacOS 10.14 and higher.

 Virtualized Windows 10 & 11; 64 bit Intel and ARM.